codegram/gram/Readme.md

 This will add the required dependencies and enable the test suite to use ActiveRecord with in-memory sqlite :)

+##SSH component

+Put your peers in your `.gramrc`:

+    token: 289347287365872whatever
+    peers:
+      john: 192.168.1.43
+      jimmy: 192.168.1.99

+To paste your clipboard's content to your peer's:

+    $ gram ssh paste john

+You can also broadcast your clipboard's content to all your peers:

+    $ gram ssh broadcast

 ## Copyright

 Copyright (c) 2011 Codegram.
 See LICENSE for details.